 3. Showa Kinen Park

 The park features spacious lawns where you can picnic and relax, woodlands with walking trails, Japanese and Western style gardens, and a large pond.
-The Emperor Showa Memorial Museum is located on the right side of park and exhibits photos and personal belongings of the emperor.
+The Emperor Showa Memorial Museum is located on the right side of the park and exhibits photos and personal belongings of the emperor.
 You can walk around the park on foot but you can also rent a bicycle (¥420 – 3 hrs, ¥530 – full day), or you can use the regular in-park “road train” service (¥310 / ride).

 Showa Memorial Park